ShikaSD/compose-server-side/README.md

 aosp.location=/location/to/repo/aosp
 ```

-Now, you can build the server using `./gradlew :server:build` command or run it using `./gradlew :server:run`.
+Now, you can build the `integration` module, which contains full stack implementation of actual app.
+Ideally, this is the
+one you could write if this library will be ever published.

+The library with all definitions is in `server` module and the similarly, JS library is in `client` one.